 - Change the Breathe app session time on your Apple Watch and improve mindfulness

-- Stanford develops new wearable sensor to detect stress hormones
+- Stanford develops a new wearable sensor to detect stress hormones

 Can a smartwatch, fitness tracker, or other wearable detect stress?

-Smart health watch was one of those devices and so was several armbands that found some fans in the early 2010s.
+Smart health watch was one of those devices, and several armbands found some fans in the early 2010s.